jairus-m/StravaELTPipeline/README.md

     - [dbt strava project](https://github.com/jairus-m/dbt-strava/tree/main)
 - Containerization via Docker
 - BI dashboard via Looker Studio
-- ETL job notifications sent through Slack
+- ELT job notifications sent through Slack

 ### Deployment
 - Python application is containerized and pushed to Google Cloud Artifact Registry
 - Container is then deployed on Cloud Run Jobs at a set schedule
-- Every midnight, the ETL pipeline is ran, checking for new data to upload to BigQuery
+- Every midnight, the ELT pipeline is ran, checking for new data to upload to BigQuery
 - At job completion, a Slack notification with job meta data and success status is sent

 ### Folder structure
-- configs : .yml file with API tokens, db user/password, ETL params
+- configs : .yml file with API tokens, db user/password, ELT params
 - src : source code
 - tests : unit tests